Vimzaa Knowledgebase

 DNS converts domain names into computer-readable IP addresses.
 DNS zone files configure domain names to the correct IP addresses.
 This feature allows you to create and edit these zone files using a simplified interface.

 Warning: This interface is deprecated and will be removed in a future release.
-Use the new Zone Editor to perform the same functions.
+Use the new to perform the same functions.

 Location under cPanel